AndrewSkywalker6666/DRL-Autopilot/dev_notes/paper/paper_reading.md

    * it seems that the major contribution is done by the RL process, cauz it is essentially optimization inside
    * maybe it is easier to tune params of the imitated network than designing a parameterized planning method and tuning it for a better result, and maybe better patterns can emerge from the network

+6. comments from **Flying Through a Narrow Gap Using End-to-end Deep Reinforcement Learning Augmented with Curriculum Learning and Sim2Real**

+   * the first known study that implemented gap traversing using reinforcement learning
+   * the initial trajectory being cloned is still obtained from the optimal control framework with excessive priors
+   * imitation learning may still end up with local optimal solutions that are similar to demonstrations without sufficient exploration
+   * not detached from optimal control that requires excessive priors

 ## Flying Through a Narrow Gap Using End-to-end Deep Reinforcement Learning Augmented with Curriculum Learning and Sim2Real (HKU & HKPU & PU)

 1. System overview and capability